 Popular social payment apps like Venmo and Zelle also use ACH payments to transfer money for free.

-The downside to using ACH payments is they don’t provide instant approval or denial like a card payment would and can take longer to process.
+That said, ACH payment authorization is not instant, unlike card payment transactions.
 They also require the customer to enter their bank account and routing numbers, so it’s not ideal for retailers or other online businesses that have shopping cart functions.

-Some of the best ways to accept ACH payments online include:
+Some of the best ways to accept ACH payments online include the following:

 - Stripe: Free invoicing for online businesses with low-cost ACH processing and competitive credit card payment processing